sokoide/tangnano_lcd_cpu_bsram/README.md

 * Features a complete 6502 CPU implementation with custom instructions
 * Enhanced modular architecture for improved maintainability
 * Comprehensive testing infrastructure with multiple test suites
 * The default is for 9K.
-To make it for 20K, change the following 3 files
+To build for 20K, prefer using the Makefile switch and update the following files as needed
   * `lcd_cpu_bsram.gprj`

     ```xml